 The word श्रीमत् refers to one who possesses śrī (śrī + matup). Śrī itself is one of the six bhagas, so its presence enhances the reverence of the name further.

-Why study the Gita?
-Because it is a mokṣa-śāstra, a text meant for liberation, and thus essential for a mumukṣu—a seeker of freedom.
-It contains the essence of the Upaniṣads, which is why at the end of each chapter it says “upaniṣatsu.”
-While the Upaniṣads are highly esoteric and addressed to advanced students, the Gita was taught to Arjuna—a householder, a warrior, who was caught in sorrow and delusion, like most of us.
-Therefore, the Gita’s teachings are more accessible and directly relevant.
-It includes both brahma-vidyā (knowledge of the Self) and yoga (practical methods to realise that knowledge).
 That is why this scripture stands out.
 There are many other gītās—like the Aṣṭāvakra Gītā, Avadhūta Gītā, and Guru Gītā—but the Bhagavad Gītā is uniquely impactful.
 Even the Anu-Gītā, a dialogue between Śrī Kṛṣṇa and Arjuna in the Aśvamedha Parva, is not as well-known.
 The Bhagavad Gītā is a dialogue that arose from a crisis, making its message universally applicable to all sādhakas.
 That is why it is part of the prasthāna-traya—Upaniṣads (śruti), Gītā (smṛti), and Brahma-sūtras (nyāya), all of which required commentaries by great ācāryas and continue to inspire saints and seekers alike.

-The glory of the Gita, or Gītā Māhātmya, builds our śraddhā (faith) in this transformative text.
+The Glory of the Gita or Gītā Māhātmya, builds our śraddhā (faith) in this transformative text.
 If we have a goal, and we understand how powerful a particular means is to reach it, we hold on to that means with sincerity.
 The Varāha Purāṇa contains 23 verses in the form of a dialogue between Dhara (Earth) and Viṣṇu, praising the results of studying and reciting the Gita.
 Earth asks: “O Parameśvara, human beings are tossed about by prārabdha karma, never allowed to remain in peace, always going through sukha-duḥkha, suffering all three types of sorrow—ādhyātmika, ādhidaivika, and ādhibhautika.
 How can such a person cultivate high devotion that can liberate him?”
 Viṣṇu replies: “Let such a person live through their prārabdha, but if they are devoted to the Gita, they shall surely be liberated.
 Such a person’s karma of puṇya and pāpa, joy and sorrow, will no longer bind them.”

 The Padma Purāṇa, in its sixth book, Uttarakhanda (chapters 175–192), narrates stories to glorify each chapter of the Gita.
 A set of seven verses attributed to Śrī Ādi Śaṅkarācārya also praises the Gita, one of which says:

-गीता सुगीता कर्तव्या किमन्यैः शास्त्रविस्तरैः
+गीता सुगीता कर्तव्या किमन्यैः शास्त्रविस्तरैः।

-या स्वयं पद्मनाभस्य मुखपद्माद्विनिःसृता
+या स्वयं पद्मनाभस्य मुखपद्माद्विनिःसृता॥

-This means: “One must study the Gita well; what need is there for the vast expanse of other scriptures?
-This Gita has come directly from the lotus-mouth of Padmanābha (Kṛṣṇa).”
 As Swami Chinmayananda says, it is not about how many times we have gone through the Gita, but how many times the Gita has gone through us.

-Traditionally, before studying any śāstra, a set of verses is recited—this is called maṅgalācaraṇa.
-It has four functions:
+Meditation on Gita or Gita-dhyanam - Traditionally, before studying any śāstra, a set of verses is recited—this is called maṅgalācaraṇa to invoke auspiciousness.
+It is of three kinds:

-fourth, to seek blessings for the seeker.
+to seek blessings for the seeker (āśīrvāda-rūpa).

 These also often include the anubandha-catuṣṭaya—the four connections relevant to any scripture:

-adhikārī (the qualified student), '
+adhikārī (the qualified student),

 viṣaya (the subject matter),